-And for all you trivia buffs, stuffing is considered “stuffing” when it’s cooked in the bird.
-But it’s called dressing when cooked separately.
-Just in case you needed to know that…
+And for all you trivia buffs, stuffing is considered “stuffing” when it’s cooked inside the bird.
+But it’s called “dressing” when it is cooked separately.

-For the juiciest meat, allow your bird to rest for 30-60 minutes before carving, 20 at the very least.
+For the juiciest meat, allow your bird to rest for 30 to 60 minutes before carving, 20 at the very least.

-This is true for all roasted meat and fowl.
 When cooking, the juices travel and concentrate in the middle of the mass.
-Resting before carving allows the liquid to be redistributed to the extremities, so all pieces are moist and juicy.
+Giving your cooked meat time to rest before carving allows the liquid to be redistributed to the extremities, so all pieces are moist and juicy.

-Just like there’s never enough space in the bird for the stuffing, there’s never enough room in the fridge for all the goodies needed for preparing a larger dinner.
+Just like there’s never enough room in the bird for the stuffing, there’s never enough room in the fridge for all the goodies needed to prepare a large dinner.

-Ease the over-crowding in the fridge by filling a cooler or two with ice and loading them up with canned beverages, juice, wine, or whatever your guests like to drink.
+To ease over-crowding in the fridge, use coolers filled with ice to chill bottled or canned beverages such as beer, juice, wine, or whatever your guests like to drink.